 In the futuristic action thriller ‘Looper,’ time travel will be invented – but it will be illegal and only available on the black market.
 When the mob wants to get rid of someone, they will send their target 30 years into the past, where a “looper” – a hired gun, like Joe (Joseph Gordon-Levitt) – is waiting to mop up.
 Joe is getting rich and life is good… until the day the mob decides to “close the loop,” sending back Joe’s future self (Bruce Willis) for assassination.
 The film is written and directed by Rian Johnson and also stars Emily Blunt, Paul Dano, and Jeff Daniels. ’Looper’ is released in cinemas September 28th.
-This interview is a compilation of these three individual interviews for the film: Joseph Gordon-Levitt, Bruce Willis, Rian Johnson and Emily Blunt.
+This interview is a compilation of these three individual interviews for the film: Joseph Gordon-Levitt, Bruce Willis, and Emily Blunt.
 My interview with Rian Johnson for ‘Looper’ will be posted tomorrow.

 Joseph Gordon-Levitt: Yeah.
 Rian and I first met nearly ten years ago.
 It wasn’t too long after we shot ‘Brick’ that he started telling me about his idea for ‘Looper.’
 He ended up writing the lead character for me, which is the first time that’s ever happened to me as an actor, so to play that was a great honour.
 It’s a treat to work with a true friend, and Rian and I….it was 2003 that we shot ‘Brick,’ it didn’t come out until 2006.
 We’ve done even little things together before we started on ‘Looper,’ making little videos and songs all the time.
 For years we’ve been talking about this idea, about ‘Looper.’
 And the standard for an actor in a movie is that you get the script a few months before you start shooting – which is just a different process, I’m not saying ones is better or worse, but it is out of the ordinary and really special to have this much investment in the material and have such a personal connection with the director.